Boom123bam/Boom123bam/README.md

 <h1 align="center">Hi 👋, I'm Brandon</h1>

 #### What I like
-- 🌐 Web
+- 🧑‍💻 Coding

-- 🔥 Shaders
+- 🖍️ Drawing

 - 🎨 Design

 - 🫵 You

 #### What i'm doing
-- 🔭 Learning an enjoying Low Level programming
+- 📱 Building web apps
-- 📱 Building an app in React Native
+- 🔭 Building a compiler in Go

 #### Learning
 - Go

-- React Native

 <h3 align="left">Languages and Tools:</h3>